DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/selectionStyle/color.md

 ---
 ---
 ##### shortDescription
-Sets a color for a series when it is selected.
+Sets the color for a series when it is selected.

 ---
 #include common-colorlist